miraai/Giveaway/docs/documentation/specificreq.md

 ### 3.1.1 System Interface

-System user can share details and information binded to his account and stored in the database through Internet connection.
+System users can share details and information bound to his account and stored in the database through an Internet connection.

 ### 3.1.2 User Interface

 Screen format and list structure should be easily accessible to all users as well as easy to use.
-System must be user friendly and interactive.
+The system must be user friendly and interactive.

 All system fuctions should be avaliable for all system users.

 ### 3.1.3 Hardware Interface

-System does not require any hardware support because it is located on the Network.
+The system does not require any hardware support because it is located on the Network.

 ### 3.1.4 Software Interface